Suavesito-Olimpiada/dotfiles/scripts/cproject/COMPILE.md

 #### **Compile**

-To be able to compile in linux you need to get into **src** directory in your terminal.
+To be able to compile in GNU/Linux you need to get into **src** directory in your terminal.
 There you compile with

 > make

-it will create the *program* executable file.
+it will create the *program* executable file inside the **build** directory.

 #### **Compile and run**